Unthrottled/blog/_drafts/2017-05-12-Distributed-Tracing.md

         · the Span will be tagged with that method’s class name and the method name too

-That is exactly what I did, I created a method that would allow the asynchronous invocation of REST calls to both bravo and charlie service.
+That is exactly what I did, I created a method that would allow the asynchronous invocation of REST calls to both Bravo and Charlie service.
 Preventing the need to wait for one service to respond before communicating with the next.

 I would highly recommend checking out the documentation to Spring Cloud Sleuth, linked above.